 White Iron – White Cast Iron

 With a lower silicon content (containing less than 1.0 wt% Si – graphitizing agent) and faster cooling rate, the carbon in cast iron precipitates out of the melt as the metastable phase cementite, Fe3C, rather than graphite.
 The product of this solidification is known as white cast iron (also known as chilled irons).
 White cast irons are hard, brittle, and unmachinable, while gray irons with softer graphite are reasonably strong and machinable.
 A fracture surface of this alloy has a white appearance, and thus it is termed white cast iron.
-It is difficult to cool thick castings fast enough to solidify the melt as white cast iron all the way through.
-However, rapid cooling can be used to solidify a shell of white cast iron, after which the remainder cools more slowly to form a core of gray cast iron.
-This type of casting, sometimes referred to as a “chilled casting” has a harder outer surface and a tougher inner core.
+It isn’t easy to cool thick castings fast enough to solidify the melt as white cast iron all the way through.
+However, rapid cooling can solidify a shell of white cast iron, after which the remainder cools more slowly to form a core of gray cast iron.
+This type of casting, sometimes called “chilled casting,” has a harder outer surface and a tougher inner core.

 Properties of White Cast Iron – Ni-Cr-HC Martensitic White Cast Iron

 Material properties are intensive properties, which means they are independent of the amount of mass and may vary from place to place within the system at any moment.
 Materials science involves studying materials’ structure and relating them to their properties (mechanical, electrical, etc.).
 Once materials scientist knows about this structure-property correlation, they can then go on to study the relative performance of a material in a given application.
 The major determinants of the structure of a material and thus of its properties are its constituent chemical elements and how it has been processed into its final form.